 Welcome to instalment XXXI (July 2021) of Sino-Japanese Review, a monthly column that provides running commentary on major developments, current events, and the evolution of China and Japan relations.

 As Beijing’s military pressure on Taiwan steadily grows, Japan has become more vocal in expressing its concerns over the island’s future.
-In remarks by senior officials and in a recent defense white paper, Japan has abandoned its long held ambiguity on the subject, affirming that Taiwan’s autonomy is crucial to its own national security and that it would be ready to join the United States in a fight to defend the island if necessary.
-Needless to say, this commitment has been very poorly received in Beijing.
+In remarks by senior officials and in a recent defense white paper, Japan has abandoned its long held ambiguity on the subject, affirming that Taiwan’s autonomy is crucial to its own national security and suggesting that it would be ready to join the United States in a fight to defend the island if necessary.
+Needless to say, such statements have been very poorly received in Beijing.

 The start of China’s pressure campaign against Taiwan can be traced back to the election of Tsai Ing-wen as president of the island in 2016.
 Despite her pragmatism and moderation with regard to cross-strait relations, her refusal to endorse the “1992 consensus” made her a dangerous “separatist” in Beijing’s eyes.
 China then launched an effort to poach Taiwan’s remaining allies and narrow as much as possible its space for participation in international diplomacy while also increasing its military presence in the airspace and waters around the island.
 Yet this was only a prelude to the intensification of military exercises and incursions in the past two years, which has been fueled by the growing U.S.-China rivalry and Washington’s moves to strengthen ties with Taipei.

-In this context, Japan has come close to officially making the defense of Taiwan an integral part of its national security strategy.
-Senior officials have all but confirmed that Japan would intervene alongside the United States if conflict was to erupt over Taiwan.
-This commitment had been an implicit part of the U.S.-Japan Alliance ever since the revision of its guidelines in the mid-1990s, but has now become more or less explicit.
+With such statements, Japan is coming closer to officially making the defense of Taiwan an integral part of its national security strategy.
+Senior officials have strongly hinted that Japan would intervene alongside the United States if conflict was to erupt over Taiwan.
+This commitment had been an implicit part of the U.S.-Japan Alliance ever since the revision of its guidelines in the mid-1990s, but has now become more open.
 Japanese officials have explained in simple terms why they feel the need to clarify their position.
 As the defense white paper notes, the balance of power in the Taiwan strait is tilting in China’s favor, putting into question the ability of Taiwan to thwart an invasion.
 Since a Chinese takeover of the island is seen as a grave threat to Japan’s control over Okinawa, Tokyo must do its part to strengthen deterrence and diminish the risk of conflict by raising its costs.
-In other words, Japan’s explicit defense commitment to Taiwan aims to bring more clarity to the strategic balance in the strait and to influence China’s calculations.
+In other words, Japan’s more explicit defense commitment to Taiwan aims to bring more clarity to the strategic balance in the strait and to influence China’s calculations.